 - Peppermint Meringue Cookies – The red and white colors of this peppermint meringue provide a nice pop of color amidst the beige and brown of a cookie tray.

 - Sugar Cookies – This classic, go-to recipe never disappoints.
 I use it year around.

 - Nutella Cookies – This beloved chocolate hazelnut spread adds the perfect richness to these cookies.

 Share Some Love ❤️

-- Using a stand up mixer, on high, beat together egg whites with sugar, until stiff peaks; it will take about 10 minutes. (after-picture is missing)
+- Using a standing mixer, beat together egg whites with sugar on high until you get stiff peaks.
+This should take about 10 minutes.

-- Break off a part of the dough, cover it with a plastic and roll it out into 1/4 of an inch thickness.
+- Break off a part of the dough, cover it with plastic wrap and roll it out to 1/4 of an inch thickness.

-- Using a cutter, cut out the size of cookies based on your preference.
-Use a knife to lift each cookie to move it into a baking sheet.
+- Using a cookie cutter, cut out the size of cookies based on your preference.
+Use a knife to lift each cookie onto a baking sheet.

-- Bake cookies at 200F for at least 120 minutes, to see if meringue is baked, tap it with a spoon to see if they make a hallow sound.
+- Bake cookies at 200°F for about 2 hours.
+To check if the meringue is baked, tap it with a spoon to see if they make a hollow sound.
 Stick two cookies together by placing jam in the middle.